JamesMaroney/enigma/README.md

 # Enigma
-After watching the Imitation Game, I just had to see how one works.
+After watching [The Imitation Game](http://www.imdb.com/title/tt2084970/), I really wanted to know how one of these machines worked.
+What better way than try to build virtual version.

 This is a very basic implementation of the first generation of Enigma machines used in WWII.